 - Molecular Test: a diagnostic test that detects genetic material from the virus

 - Reverse Transcription Polymerase Chain Reaction (RT-PCR): one type of molecular diagnostic test

 - Nucleic Acid Amplification Test (NAAT): one type of molecular diagnostic test

 - Antigen Test: a diagnostic test that detects specific proteins from the virus

 - Antibody (Serology) Test: detects antibodies that are made by your immune system in response to a threat, such as a specific virus; not used to diagnose active infection

 - Pooled Sample Testing: testing several samples together

 Report Adverse Events

-The FDA encourages health care professionals and patients to report adverse events or side effects related to the use of COVID-19 tests or other medical products to the FDA’s MedWatch Safety Information and Adverse Event Reporting Program:
+The FDA encourages health care professionals and patients to report adverse events or side effects as well as performance issues related to the use of COVID-19 tests or other medical products to the FDA’s MedWatch Safety Information and Adverse Event Reporting Program: